BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Virtue Ethics/Aristotelian/Aristotle.md

 - General justice - other regarding virtue
 - Descision = rational desire
 - Psychological egoism is true (every person pursue hers own happiness)
-- the virtuous person’s life is also the pleasantest life
+- the virtuous person’s life is also the pleasantest life, because pleasure makes live happier, but pleasure is not only thing that makes live happier